 Note Event Viewer is a tool used for checking logs of various warnings and errors registered on VPS.
-Each application/program or service crash is logged in the Event viewer with sufficient information to inform of the crash or whereabouts of the problem most times.
-The event viewer can usually be found at C:\Windows\system32\eventvwr.exe showing the Application event logs once launched.
+Each application/program or service crash is logged in the Event viewer with sufficient information to inform of the error or whereabouts of the problem most times.
+You can simply solve a random service crash in Windows VPS, here.

 The event viewer will usually be available at C:\Windows\system32\eventvwr.exe that showing the application event logs once launched.

 In the General tab, a complete description of the log of the error is available.
 It will give us valuable information about the history of the event ID, users, sources, exception codes, and more.
 For more info on a registered log, you can use the exception window to Google it because the exception code will explain what this error means.